|The NODAK board of directors is sorry to announce that the races for Sunday, May 12, 2013

 sign up for this free service by texting NODAK to 84483 to receive alerts from Nodak Speedway.

-War II came to an end, the United States was trying to get back to life as we knew it
+came to an end, the United States was trying to get back to life as we knew it before

-before the wars.
+the wars.
 In the 1950s Auto Racing started to grow all over the Country.
-The
+The club was

-club was started by a handful of young racing enthusiasts that enjoyed tinkering on
+started by a handful of young racing enthusiasts that enjoyed tinkering on and racing

-and racing their cars against each other.
-However doing so on city streets and state
+their cars against each other.
+However doing so on city streets and state highways

-highways was frowned upon by the local law enforcement groups, so they started
+was frowned upon by the local law enforcement groups, so they started looking for a

-looking for a place where they could race.
-The group of guys found an open area of
+place where they could race.
+The group of guys found an open area of land and quickly

-land and quickly made it into an impromptu race track, which today is the location of
+made it into an impromptu race track, which today is the location of the Nash Finch

-the Nash Finch warehouse on Burdick and 16th Street.
-Later that year in 1951, they
+warehouse on Burdick and 16th Street.
+Later that year in 1951, they headed east just

 In 1952 some of the past years racers along with a few new drivers decided they